-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, with the exception of the long-term assumed rate of return and the assumed annual rate of inflation.
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.

-The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

 The target asset allocation and estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset class SEAD - OPEB Target allocation Long-term expected real rate of return
+SEAD - OPEB Target Long-term expected real

+Asset class allocation rate of return

-Fixed income 30.00% (0.10)%
+Fixed income 30.00% (1.50)%

-Domestic large stocks 46.20% 8.90%
+Domestic large stocks 46.40% 9.20%

-Domestic small stocks 1.30% 13.20%
+Domestic small stocks 1.10% 13.40%

-International developed market stocks 12.40% 8.90%
+International developed market stocks 11.70% 9.20%

-International emerging market stocks 5.10% 10.90%
+International emerging market stocks 5.80% 10.40%

-Alternative 5.00% 12.00%
+Alternative 5.00% 10.60%

 Total 100.00%